developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxPersistManager/index.md

 **5. Apply Persisted XML settings after Enterprise Reset:**

-This feature re-sends the persisted XML's to the Mx Framework after an Enterprise Reset.
+This feature re-sends the persisted XML's to the MX Framework after an Enterprise Reset.
 This helps in re-applying configuration settings back to the device for which user had Persisted these XML's.

    > Note:
    > In order for associated files to survive an "Enterprise Reset" they must be placed in the Enterprise Folder on the device.
 A "Factory Reset" will not persist any profiles features.